DoubleKevin07/LoginDemoJS/README.md

 Click here to see a preview:
 http://htmlpreview.github.io/?https://github.com/DoubleKevin07/LoginDemoJS/blob/master/index.html

-However, it will most likely not work when you press "Get Advice."
+However, it will most likely not work when you press "Log-in."

 To run it fully, download the source code and run "index.html" =)